Celesta Geyer

-Celesta Geyer (née Herrmann; July 18, 1901–February 19, 1982) was an American woman most famous for being the circus fat lady known as Dolly Dimples (also Bonnie Sonora and Jolly Dolly Geyer).
+Celesta Geyer (née Herrmann; July 18, 1901 – February 19, 1982) was an American circus performer best known as the fat lady Dolly Dimples, and also billed under the stage names Bonnie Sonora and Jolly Dolly Geyer.
 She was born in Cincinnati, Ohio.

 Early years

-Celesta Herrmann was born July 18, 1901, in Cincinnati, Ohio.
+Celesta Herrmann was born on July 18, 1901, in Cincinnati, Ohio.
+Geyer grew up in a German-American family.
+According to later biographical accounts, she experienced teasing from classmates about her size.